Loading article...

 Vogt added, "I hit it with the speed of about six inches."

-They knew they needed a birdie because Zach Herold put his approach shot on the first playoff hole to tap in range, almost holing it for a walk-off eagle.
-Herold and Jackson won the 2023 championship
+They knew they needed a birdie because Zachary Herold put his approach shot on the first playoff hole to tap in range, almost holing it for a walk-off eagle.
+Herold and Sam Jackson won the 2023 championship.

-A large playoff took place after four teams finished the 54-hole championship at 8-under.
+A large playoff was needed to determine a winner after four teams finished the 54-hole championship at 8-under.
 O'Brien/Vogt and Herold/Jackson made birdies and advanced to the second hole.
 Both teams made par on the second hole, and a par from Kevin O'Brien on the third playoff hole gave the pair the mid-amateur division win.

 "We have been playing these team events together for three years now and we both hit it pretty far and know we can make some birdies," O'Brien said.
 "We just wanted to get out there and get the momentum going."